Volunteering

 ATHENSPETS VOLUNTEERS

 Athenspets Advocate – Athenspets Advocates are shelter volunteers who take it to the next level by becoming a cheerleader for one or two harder to place animals at a time.
 These volunteers visit the shelter at least once each week and take photos of and record notes about an animal to whom they have committed, sharing the info on social media throughout the following week.
 Advocates serve a valuable function by getting photos of the shelter animals in front of a new audience, telling stories about the animals from a new perspective, and keeping a close eye on the shelter animals so that shelter staff knows as soon as possible if there’s a problem.
-Sign up for a shelter volunteer orientation session if you are interested in becoming an Advocate!

 Information needed in Advocate posts: A photo or video and a sentence or two about what makes this pet special.
 Please make your post public and tag Athenspets so we can help publicize your Advocate animal!
 Additional information to include: